tghastly/PYNQ-1/docs/source/overlays/dio_overlay/dio_overlay_overview.rst

                         ['01', 'S5', 'S4', '101'],
                         ['1-', '*',  'S0', '']]}

-config()
-arm()
-run()

 display_graph()

-Combinatorial Function Builder
+Boolean Function Builder
 -------------------------------------------

-The CFB supports combinatorial functions of one up to five inputs on each output pin.
+The BFB supports combinatorial functions of one up to five inputs on each output pin.

 Example
 ^^^^^^^^^^^^^^^^^^^^^